zytzagoo/autoptimize/readme.txt

 === Autoptimize ===
 Contributors: futtta, optimizingmatters, turl
-Tags: css, html, javascript, js, optimize, speed, cache, aggregate, minimize, minification, performance, pagespeed Donate link: http://blog.futtta.be/2013/10/21/do-not-donate-to-me/ Requires at least: 4.0
+Tags: css, javascript, optimize, minify, performance Donate link: http://blog.futtta.be/2013/10/21/do-not-donate-to-me/ Requires at least: 4.0
 Tested up to: 4.8
-Stable tag: 2.2.2
+Stable tag: 2.3.1

 Autoptimize speeds up your website and helps you save bandwidth by aggregating and minimizing JS, CSS and HTML.